 - Material Breach.
 When a material breach occurs, one party has failed to perform the duties that the contract outlined them to do.
 When this happens, a very clear breach has occurred and the victim can go to court.

 - Fundamental Breach.
 After a fundamental breach has occurred, not only has one party not fulfilled their duties, but it can actually force the other party to not have the opportunity to perform their duties as well.
 When this happens, the party that intended to go through with the contract can take the opposing party to court and sue for damages.

 - Minor Breach.
 When there is a minor breach, it means that someone technically did the work they were supposed to but it might not have been on time or might not have been the quality of work expected of them.
 While the innocent party can sue for damages, they are still expected to keep up with the contract.

 Do You Know What Your Legal Needs Are?

 Many people come to us because they don’t understand legal terminology or feel unsatisfied with generic online contracts.
 These are not always ideal; in fact, they can be so general that they might interfere with your specific legal needs.
 Furthermore, they could leave legal loopholes which enable another party to take advantage of the situation.
 This is not something you should want.
 Let us comb through every detail of your unique situation and create a contract that works.
 To learn more about our services, call a contract lawyer Melbourne, FL trusts today.

 How a Contract Attorney in Melbourne Florida from Arcadier, Biggie & Wood, PLLC can Help You

 If you entered into a contract with another party and they breached this contract, you should hold them responsible.
-For more information on contract breaches and to set up a consultation with us, reach out to a Florida contract attorney from the law offices of Arcadier, Biggie & Wood, PLLC today.
+On the other hand, if you need a contract to be drafted, you should consult a lawyer.
+For more information on contract issues and to set up a consultation with us, reach out to a Florida contract attorney from the law offices of Arcadier, Biggie & Wood, PLLC today.